Adhamzineldin/Falsopay/docs/design/design-smell.md

 6. **Needless Repetition**: Repeated structures that could be unified
 7. **Opacity**: Difficulty in understanding the design

-## Identified Design Smell in FalsoPay: God Class / Bloated Service
+## Identified Design Smell in FalsoPay: Bloated Service

 ### Description